ProGenNo/ProHap_PeptideAnnotator/README.md

     - _multi-gene_: maps to the products of different genes
 - `covered_changes_peptide`: location of matching amino acid changes within the peptide, delimited by a semicolon for multi-variant peptides
 - `covered_changes_protein`: covered amino acid changes located within the different matching protein sequences, delimited by "|".
 E.g., the value `ENST1:123:P>123:R;129:R>129:L|ENST2:223:P>223:R;229:R>229:L` means that there are two amino acid substitutions identified in the _ENST1_ transcript, or two substitutions in the _ENST2_ transcript.
-- `covered_alleles_dna`: alleles of genetic variants covered by this peptide.
+- `covered_alleles_dna`: alleles of genetic variants encoding this peptide.
 Reference alleles are denoted as _chromosome:position:REF_, alternative alleles denoted as _chromosome:position:REF>ALT_.
-In case of a multi-gene peptide, the alleles covered in the respective matching genes will be delimited by "|".
-E.g., the value `1:123456:C>A;1:123798:G|12:987321:T>G` would mean that in the first matching gene, one alternative and one reference allele have been identified, and in the second matching gene, one alternative allele has been identified.
+In case of a multi-gene peptide, the alleles in the respective matching genes will be delimited by "|".
+E.g., the value `1:123456:C>A;1:123798:G|12:987321:T>G` would mean that in the first matching gene, one alternative and one reference would encode the given peptide, and in the second matching gene, one alternative allele would encode this peptide.
 The IDs of the respective genes can be found in the _matching_genes_ column.
 - `matching_proteins`: identifiers of the proteins matching this peptide.
 Canonical proteins are identified by their Ensembl Transcript ID (ENSTxxx), contaminants by their provided name (UniProt name in case of cRAP contaminants), and sequences generated by ProHap / ProVar by the identifiers of the respective haplotype or variant sequences.
 - `positions_in_proteins`: positions of the peptide within these protein sequences
 - `matching_transcripts`: identifiers of the matching transcripts in Ensembl (ENSTxxx)
 - `matching_genes`: identifiers of the matching genes in Ensembl (ENSGxxx)
 - `preceding_indel_shift`: only relevant for haplotype sequences: the cumulative length of any possible upstream in-frame insertions or deletions.
 Useful to align peptides with the reference protein
 - `reading_frames`: only relevant if three-frame translation in ProHap / ProVar is applied (disabled by default): reading frames used for the translations of the respective protein sequences
+- `expected_maximum_frequency`: combined frequency of the haplotypes encoding this peptide sequence.
+In the case of multi-gene peptides, consider the following example: If the peptide is encoded either by haplotypes A or B of protein 1, or haplotype C of protein 2, the expected maximum frequency will be _max(A.frequency + B.frequency, C.frequency)_.